agarmu/website/src/pages/posts/01-polynomials.md

 language like Haskell or [OCaml](https://ocaml.org/).

 The reason for this choice is twofold.
-Firstly, the paradigms that functional programming uses lend themselves _really_ well to the kind of program I want to write in this post, creating a program that explains itself very well while also being surprisingly terse.
-Secondly, functional programs are a really great tool that can be fun to use, and constructing a polynomial evaluator can serve as a fairly gentle introduction to this useful tool.
+Firstly, the paradigms that functional programming uses lend themselves well to the kind of program I want to write in this post, creating a program that explains itself very well while also being surprisingly terse.
+Secondly, functional programs are a useful great tool that can be fun to use, and constructing a polynomial evaluator can serve as a fairly gentle introduction to this useful tool.

 ## Setup

-We need to take care of a few things before you can write Haskell code; I would recommend going with the remote environment unless you already have some familiarity with Haskell.
+We need to take care of a few things before you can write Haskell code; I recommend going with the remote environment unless you already have some familiarity with Haskell.

-> **A note on autocompletion/AI-generated code**: I would strongly suggest that
+> **A note on autocompletion/AI-generated code**: I strongly suggest that you
-> you disable copilot and/or Replit's AI autocompletion features if you're new
+> disable Replit's AI and/or any other AI-generated autocompletion features if
-> to Haskell.
-They will probably impede your ability to learn, at least to some
+> you're new to Haskell.
+Using them will probably impede your ability to learn,
-> extent.
+> at least to some extent.

 ### Replit Setup